-Other compliance alternatives – reclassification or redistribution of ICs – are more fully described in our White Paper.
+Other compliance alternatives – reclassification or redistribution of ICs – are more fully described in my White Paper.

 Many companies utilizing ICs are well aware that they may not be in full compliance with laws affecting ICs, but find themselves in a form of corporate paralysis, unaware that there are a number of ways they can minimize or avoid IC misclassification liability.
 For most of those businesses, IC compliance – not only in the areas of labor and tax laws, but also in the area of employee benefits law – is readily attainable under IC Diagnostics™.